|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Do you feel we are totally able to police ourselves, so to speak?
 Do you feel

-mental health professions are able to stand apart from their biases, like the
+mental health professionals are able to stand apart from their biases, like the

 ones just mentioned?